 Hot air area

-Continental climate (mainland climate, country climate)
+Continental climate (mainland climate, rural climate)

 Maritime climate (marine climate, oceanic climate, maritime climate)

-This predominates near seas or large lakes that act as balancing temperature buffers.
-Because of the large heat capacity, the water temperature changes more slowly than the temperature on the land.
-As a result, the land near the coast is cooled by the sea in summer and heated in winter (positive lake effect).
-For this reason, there are good conditions for viticulture in high northern latitudes such as the northeastern US and Canada, with the five Great Lakes of Erie, Huron, Michigan, Superior and Ontario.
-The pure geographical location (coastal location) alone is not an indication of maritime climate, because in addition the wind direction has an influence.
+This predominates in the vicinity of seas or large lakes, which act as a balancing temperature buffer.
+Because of the large heat capacity, the water temperature changes more slowly than the temperature in the countryside.
+As a result, the land near the coast is cooled by the sea in summer and warmed in winter (positive lake effect).
+For this reason, there are also good conditions for viticulture in high northern latitudes such as in the northeastern United States and Canada through the five “Great Lakes” Erie, Huron, Michigan, Superior and Ontario.
+The purely geographical location (coastal location) alone is not an indication of maritime climate, since the wind direction also has an influence.

 Mediterranean climate (Mediterranean climate)